arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-1.md

 A nice way to interpret this is to squeeze the eyes and imagine it's a combination of 2 separate function definitions, one on `Leaf` and one on `Node(l, r)`.
-Haskell would allow defining those 2 functions as
+Haskell would really let you define 2 separate functions:
-follows:

 ```haskell